metechmohit/Novels-RAG-App/README.md

 # Whimsical Storyteller AI

-This project implements a Retrieval Augmented Generation (RAG) based chatbot designed to answer user queries about classic public domain fictional stories: "Alice in Wonderland", "Gulliver's Travels", and "The Arabian Nights".
-The chatbot provides responses in a funny tone, generates related images, and gracefully handles irrelevant queries.
+This project implements a Retrieval Augmented Generation (RAG) based chatbot designed to answer user queries about classic public domain fictional stories: "Alice in Wonderland", "Gulliver's Travels", and "The Arabian Nights" or uploaded on page.
+The chatbot provides responses in a selected tone (funny, narrator,etc), generates related images, and gracefully handles irrelevant queries.

 ## Assignment Requirements Addressed